mbeckh/llamalog/README.md

 |g3log|4.7|5.0|6.0|10.5|87.1|2,368.7|4.75029|12.55430|

 ### 10 Threads - 100,000 Messages Each (= 1,000,000 Messages in Total)
 At ten threads logging in parallel, timings for all loggers skyrocket. g3log and spdlog still lead the pack when relative numbers are compared.
-Both have average latencies of twice the results for 4 threds whereas timings for llamalog and NanoLog rise by a factor of five. spdlog shines with a worst case latency in a league of its own.
+Both have average latencies of twice the results for 4 threads whereas timings for llamalog and NanoLog rise by a factor of five. spdlog shines with a worst case latency in a league of its own.
 This is also the first test where NanoLog clearly outperforms llamalog.

 |Logger|50th|75th|90th|99th|99.9th|Worst|Average|Total|
 |:---|---:|---:|---:|---:|---:|---:|---:|---:|